Psychoanalytic-Electronic-Publishing/OpenPubArchive-Content-Server/README.md

-# OpenPubArchive - Open Publications Archive Software (OPAS)
+# OpenPubArchive - Open Publications Archive (Content) Server (OPAS)

-(Software for online publishing of journal archives)
+Software for producing online searchable archives of academic publications (including journals, books and transcribed videos).

-The purpose of this project is to produce software to publish an archive of journals to the web.
-The first version is based on the requirements of Psychoanalytic Electronic Publishing (PEP), a non-profit company, who currently operate www.PEP-Web.org via commercial software to publish journals and books in the subject domain of Psychoanalysis.
-The goal is to rebuild and replace that software with a completely open source alternative.
-This project is sponsored and directed initially by PEP.
+The purpose of this project is to produce software to provide a searchable archive of academic publications on the web.
+The supplied version is based on the requirements for academic publications in the area of Psychoanalysis, but it should be easily generalizable to any academic area.
+Specifically, this software is designed and developed based on the requirements of Psychoanalytic Electronic Publishing (PEP), a non-profit company, who currently operate www.PEP-Web.org via commercial software to publish journals and books in the subject domain of Psychoanalysis.
+This project was completely sponsored by PEP.

 While the software that's part of this project is open source, the content any implementation may host does not need to be free or open source.
 In the case of PEP, the content to be hosted is not, which will drive at least the default configuration described below.

-The project plan is to build a server, written in Python and based on the Apache Solr engine.
-It will have a RESTful interface, so that various clients can be written, which may be modules in this project or separate projects.
+The server is written in Python and based on the Apache Solr full-text search engine, and a MySQL based database, with a RESTful interface.
+It exposes all functionalty as an API, so that various clients can be written, which may be modules in this project or separate projects.

+All references to the distribution below use the main folder, openpubarchive, as the root (.)

+## Primary Components

+1) Server with Restful API written in Python 3 using FastAPI - this is the main component, it provides an API to do queries against the journal, books, and videos stored
+   `./app/main.py`
+2) A Python 3 app for loading the Solr and MySQL database written in Python 3 `./app/opasDataLoader/opasDataLoader.py`
+3) A Python 3 app for updating statistical data kept about usage, to be run after opasDataLoader, and weekly or more often to update statistics
+   `./app/opasDataUpdateStat/opasDataUpdateStat.py`
+4) A Python 3 app for copying the api_client_configs table from a staging DB (MySQL) to the Productin DB (MySQL) to transfer settings when "pushing" admin configurations from Stage to Production
+   `./app/opasPushSettings/opasPushSettingsToProduction.py`

 ## Getting Started